 Franchise Deck Analysis and Overview

 Overall, while Taco Bell’s franchise growth rate is very high, it has been slowly but steadily falling over the last three years.
-However, there were 214 new outlets anticipated for 2020, compared to 19 in 2019.
+However, there were 214 new outlets anticipated, compared to 19 in 2019.
 In the meantime time, Taco Bell has been closing more locations throughout the years, although not by a significant amount.

 Purchasing a Taco Bell franchise has both advantages and disadvantages.
 Taco Bell is a profitable business, but it is uncertain whether this profit applies to individual franchise units.
 After all, the absence of detail in their financial records means that the only obvious source of income is from franchise and license fees which, when combined with Taco Bell’s relatively high royalty rates, can prove to be a red flag for potential franchisees.